The Red Krayola (album)

-The Red Krayola is an album by the experimental rock band Red Krayola, released in 1994 by Drag City.
+The Red Krayola is an album by the American band Red Krayola, released in 1994 by Drag City.

 Frontman Mayo Thompson had been living in Germany prior to the recording of the album.
 He was lured back into the studio by younger musicians who considered him an influence.

 Critical reception

 The Chicago Reader praised the album, writing: "It's the band's most blatant 'rock' outing, but among the barbed guitar riffs, weird synth gurgles, and solid rhythmic underpinnings is Thompson's usual caustic humor, this time ripping apart the sacred cows of rock and pop."